Dimaltas/dice_2players/README.md

 # dice_2players
-Need to reset the result
+Need to reset the result.
  some times the number is going more than 20 until somebody gets 1